PritenMakwana44/unfiltered-anime/README.md

 ## Manual testing

 Below are the user stories and the manual testing outcomes for each:
+I did manual testing throughout my project according to my user stories to make sure all requirements were met.
+These were tracked via Github to make sure all was processed correctly.

 1. USER STORY: View Review list: